SJ-101. Intro Latin Amer & Latino Stud. 3.00 Credits.

 SJ-311.
 Philosophy and Bob Dylan.
 3.00 Credits.

 An investigation of the philosophical, ethical and cultural themes in Bob Dylan's lyrics.
 Philosophical ideas such as appearance versus reality, truth and knowledge, and good and evil will be explored through a comprehensive study of Dylan's music.
-Prerequisites: ONE SEQUENCE: PL-130 PL-140 OR 2 COURSES FROM TH: Course Type(s): Values.
+Prerequisites: COMPLETE 6 CREDITS: 1 COURSE FROM COURSES PL-130 PL-140 AND 1 COURSE FROM COURSES TH-110 TH-120; Course Type(s): Values.